pookcurry/NMR_Scripts/README.md

 - create a spectrum group (SG)
 - populate the values with relevant information,
   - CSP/IL plots and Kd calculation use titrant conc per spectrum (0, 15, 30, 60, 120, etc) and global value as labelled protein conc (30)
-  - HDexchange use times per spectrum (100, 200, 300, 400, etc) and global arbitrary value (1)
+  - HDexchange use times per spectrum (100, 200, 300, 400, etc obtained from readtimes.py) and global arbitrary value (1)
   - T1 and T1rho use relaxation delay per spectrum (1, 20, 40, 60, etc) and global arbitrary value (1)
   - CPMG use echo number per spectrum (1, 3, 5, 8, etc) and global value as fixed tau delay (40)
   - HetNOE use spectrum number (0, 1) and global arbitrary value as (1)